bksureshkumar/storm/storm-job/README.md

 ## Installing Apache Storm on Single Node

-This document is for the Shared Service team for the installation of Apache Storm on the Dataproc cluster by using the Zookeeper from the Dataproc.
+This document is for the installation of Apache Storm on the Dataproc cluster by using the Zookeeper from the Dataproc.
 Added the Single node installation for the development purposes.

 ### Installing Apache Storm on Single Node
 https://storm.apache.org/releases/1.2.3/Setting-up-a-Storm-cluster.html